-Chopsticks are probably are a pretty versatile eating utensil.
+Chopsticks are a pretty versatile eating utensil.
 It’s a fork, knife, pair of tongs, a whisk—all rolled into one.
 If you didn’t grow up using them, they can be a bit of a challenge.
 So here’s our step-by-step guide on how to use chopsticks:

 Step 1: Hold your dominant hand loosely.
 Place the first chopstick (close to the top of the utensil) in the area between your pointer finger and thumb along with the first chopstick, towards the knuckle of the thumb.
 The bottom of the stick should rest on the ring finger.